What are attribution models?

 As mentioned, attribution models help us understand the interactions that the customer had with the brand up to the moment of conversion.
 These interactions are given a value and thus we know the impact of the steps in the customer journey .

-However, although we focus many of the steps on the digital environment, the reality is that many times users also continue to go to physical stores to review products or find out about services in person.
+However, although we focus many of the steps on the digital environment, the reality is that users often still go to physical stores to check out products or find out about services in person.
 Here we must also keep these offline interactions in mind.

-Likewise, the multi-channel option for users makes them interact with companies through search engines (organic results), applications, social networks , etc., challenging merchants to integrate tracking of each of the interactions.
+Likewise, the multi-channel option for users makes them interact with companies through search engines (organic results), applications, social networks , etc., challenging merchants to integrate tracking or monitoring of each of the interactions.

-Lastly, the multi-device factor is another great plus for attribution models, since it doesn't matter if the user connects from their computer, tablet, cell phone or video game console, brands can know what they did at what time.
+Finally, the multi-device factor is another great plus for attribution models, since it does not matter if the user connects from their computer, tablet, cell phone or video game console, brands can know what they did at what time.

 Benefits of attribution models

-Naturally, most advertisers place in their statistics only the pages where the final click was given, the conversion click , however, by doing this, we leave out previous interactions, including this: banners, keywords or copys to get them there.
+It is natural that most advertisers include in their statistics only the pages where the final click was made, the conversion click , however, by doing this, we leave aside previous interactions, including this: the banners, keywords or copies that brought them to you.

 Implementing these models can offer the following advantages:

-• Being able to find ways to attract users from the first steps of the purchase journey.
+- Being able to find ways to attract users from the first steps of the purchasing journey.

 Types of attribution models